 The minor specialization modules along with the sequence (if any) and semester offerings will be listed by the departments / centres / schools and could be taken by the students starting from their second year programme onwards.
 Upon completion of all courses in a specialization module, it will be indicated as a minor specialization in the consolidated mark statement of the institution.
-CGPA/SGPA of these courses will be calculated and listed separately in the grade sheet.
 The credits earned for the minor specialization courses will be over and above the minimum specified for graduation for the registered programme of the student.